I’m a Celebrity 2019 recap – what’s happening in the jungle?

 Cliff was thrilled, the main camp less so, who were hoping for chocolate to be delivered, not Minty off of Eastenders.
 “Instead of food, we’ve got Cliff – another mouth to feed,” grumbled James.

-(Upon his arrival, Cliff revealed to the celebrities that the decision about who got the 6 star meal was based on rock/paper/ scissors, in case you were still mad about that particular injustice.)
+(Upon his arrival, Cliff revealed to the celebrities that the decision about who got the six star meal was based on rock/paper/scissors, in case you were still mad about that particular injustice.)

 A group Bushtucker trial